Rhode Island

 Sensitive data receives heightened protection and includes personal data revealing race or ethnicity, religious beliefs, health conditions or diagnoses, sexual orientation, citizenship or immigration status, genetic data, biometric data used for identification, data collected from a known child, and precise geolocation data.

 Biometric data covers automatic measurements of biological characteristics such as fingerprints, voiceprints, and iris patterns used for identification.
-It does not include photographs or recordings unless they are specifically used to identify an individual.
+It does not include photographs or recordings unless specifically used to identify an individual.

 Precise geolocation data means technology-derived location data accurate within a radius of 1,750 feet.
 Data from communications infrastructure or utility networks is excluded.

 Consent requires a clear, affirmative act signifying agreement.
 General terms of use acceptance, hovering over content, or other passive behaviors do not qualify.
-The law specifically prohibits the use of dark patterns, defined as user interfaces designed to subvert or impair user autonomy, decision-making, or choice.
+The law specifically prohibits dark patterns, defined as user interfaces designed to subvert or impair user autonomy, decision-making, or choice.

 Sale of personal data means exchanging personal data for monetary consideration to a third party.
 Transfers to processors acting on a controller's behalf, affiliate transfers, customer-directed disclosures, and merger or acquisition transfers are excluded from this definition.